SarangT123/graph_it/docs/commands/index.md

 - Multi graph commands

-But before we get into the commands i would reccomend you learn how to write [data](https://codersarang.me/graph_it/commands/#data)
+But before we get into the commands i would reccomend you learn how to write data Scroll down to the last session of the page to find it out

 --------------------------------------------------